hms-dbmi/pic-sure-core-frontend/README.md

 The PIC-SURE HPDS UI is designed to provide an intuitive, easy-to-use interface for researchers, enabling them to explore and analyze large-scale biomedical datasets without requiring extensive programming knowledge.

-This README provides an overview of the main modules included in this repository.
+This README provides an overview of the modules included in this repository.

 ## Modules
 ### 1. pic-sure-hpds-ui